LouSens/LouSens/README.md

     </td>
     <td>
       <h1>Welcome to My Profile!</h1>
-      <p>I'm David Kurniawan, a developer passionate about automation, AI, and open source.
+      <p>I'm David Kurniawan, a developer passionate about automation, deep learning, and NLP.
 I've included below a section about myself, my skills, and ways to connect.</p>
     </td>
   </tr>
 </table>